-The quantity and the direction of the gas flow for entry and exit points are the basis for determining commodity-based transmission tariffs.
-The technically feasible directions of gas flows are depicted in Figure 3.
-At all entry and exit cross-border points, bidirectional gas flows are feasible, with the exception of the Český Těšín point where only exit from the transmission network is possible.
-Virtual delivery points between the transmission network and distribution systems and directly connected customers enable only exit from the transmission network due to install reverse flow at delivery stations between a distribution system and the transmission network due to the growing biomethane production connected to a distribution network in the Czech Republic is not expected until 2025.
+8.4 Quantity and direction of gas flows for entry and exit points of the Český Těšín (Cieszyn) point where only exit from the transmission network is possible.
+Virtual delivery points between the transmission network and distribution systems and directly connected customers enable only exit from the transmission system.
+The need to install reverse flow at delivery stations between a distribution system and the transmission network due to the growing biomethane production connected to a distribution network in the Czech Republic is not expected until 2025.
 The aggregated virtual point of storage facilities enables entry and exit into/from the transmission network.